Navigating Life with Early-Stage Dementia

 Sharon Masciale

-Peggy Marchini - Director
+Peggy Marchini - Chief Operating Officer

 I come from a medical family.
 My mom and oldest sister are nurses and my other sister is a social worker.
 I continue to practice part time as a Dietitian/Certified Diabetes Educator.
 I first met Sharon as an interior designer in 2016 as we were her clients (my home looks amazing, by the way).